matthew-matvei/freeman/README.md

 * Plugin functionality (starting with out-of-the-box ones)
 * Appearance

 I'll take whatever pull requests, issues, contributors and PMs I can get!
+Please have a look at the [Contributing Guidelines](./github/CONTRIBUTING.md) before submitting a PR.